 Fast societal, economic, and technological changes demand a quick pace in developing and maintaining software systems.
-Therefore, our mission at the Software Engineering (SWE) research group is to develop novel methods and tools to ensure rapid software development of high-quality software products.
+Therefore, our mission at the Software Engineering (SWE) research group of the InIT is to develop novel methods and tools to ensure rapid software development of high-quality software products.
 We are experts in the application of empirical software engineering methods and tools to ensure the successful development and transfer of our research products for and to industry.
 Currently, we focus on the following topics:

 - Use Case-oriented Software Production and Model-Driven Engineering Tools

 - Digitalisation of the Software Development Life Cycle